One-of-a-kind, luxury cruise vessel arriving in Norfolk

 The Eclipse is the first ocean cruise vessel for Australian-based Scenic Luxury Cruises & Tours.

-Nauticus executive director Stephen E. Kirkland says everyone at Nauticus’ Decker Half Moone Center are absolutely thrilled to welcome the vessel and its guest to Norfolk.
+Nauticus executive director Stephen E. Kirkland says everyone at Nauticus’ Decker Half Moone Center is absolutely thrilled to welcome the vessel and its guests to Norfolk.

-“This is a real first for us and we intend to roll out the red carpet.”
+“This is a real first for us and we intend to roll out the red carpet,” said Kirkland.

-The Eclipse is just one of the vessels that will carry the more than 35,000 passengers expecting to call on Norfolk this coming fall and winter.
+The Eclipse is just one of the vessels that will carry the more than 35,000 passengers expected to call on Norfolk this coming fall and winter.